Status: Introduced. Fairly common, locally common, regular resident statewide.

 Documentation: Specimen: WSC 394, 17 Feb 1978 Boone Co.

-Taxonomy: North American birds are mostly from Asian populations, although derivatives of European birds have also been mixed into many North American releases (AOU 1998).
-Some authors have treated Asian and European birds as separate species, P. torquatus and P. colchicus respectively, but variability within the five groups of subspecies (34 subspecies are recognized, Giudice and Ratti 2001) and interbreeding in areas of secondary contact suggests otherwise (Sibley and Monroe 1990, Madge and McGowan 2002, Gill and Donsker 2017).
+Taxonomy: North American birds are mostly from Asian populations, although derivatives of European birds have also been mixed into many North American releases, including those in Nebraska (AOU 1998, Vazquez-Miranda et al 2020).
+Some authors have treated Asian and European birds as separate species, P. torquatus and P. colchicus respectively, but variability within the five groups of subspecies and interbreeding in areas of secondary contact suggests otherwise (Sibley and Monroe 1990, Madge and McGowan 2002, Gill and Donsker 2017).

 Resident: Nebraska’s first pheasants may have spread north naturally from Kansas around 1900, following introductions there.
 The first known deliberate introduction in Nebraska was near Ord, Valley Co in 1909 (Mathisen and Mathisen 1960).
 Since then, repeated introductions and stockings around the state, including small-scale releases of captive-reared birds in localized areas have continued.
 These small-scale releases have involved certain Nebraska WMAs, and are intended primarily to bolster numbers during the hunting season.

-Presently, highest densities occur in southwest Nebraska, south-central Nebraska along the Kansas border, and northwest of the Sandhills in Box Butte and Sheridan Counties (Hiller et al 2017).
+Presently, highest densities occur in southwest Nebraska, south-central Nebraska along the Kansas border, and northwest of the Sandhills in Box Butte and Sheridan Counties (Hiller et al 2015).
 Recent examples of the high numbers in the southwest are from 20 X 2-minute stops in Hitchcock Co 17 Apr 2010 that had 893 and 659 roosters, and another there that had 1299 birds on 1 May 2012 (T.J.
-Walker, NGPC, pers. comm.).
+Walker, NGPC, personal communication).
 The 2-minute listening protocol is based on research showing roosters have a crow rate of 0.608 per 2 minutes (Luukonen 1997).

 Lowest densities occur in intensely agricultural regions in eastern Nebraska.
-Densities are also relatively low in the Sandhills, which generally lack cover such as hedgerows, dense grasses, woodland borders, and brushy groves (Johnsgard 1979, Giudice and Ratti 2001).
+Densities are also relatively low in the Sandhills, which generally lack cover such as hedgerows, dense grasses, woodland borders, and brushy groves (Johnsgard 1979, Giudice et al 2022).
 Nesting has been reported in most counties across the state (Ducey 1988), and probably occurs in all.
 As with other upland game birds, densities vary from year to year and over a period of years in response to environmental conditions, especially weather extremes.

 - Breeding Phenology: